Dodecanese: Middle Ages

 These massive fortifications proved sufficient to repel invasions by the Sultan of Egypt in 1444 and Mehmed II in 1480.
-Finally, however, the citadel at Rhodes fell to the large army of Suleiman the Magnificent in 1522, and the other islands were overrun within the year.
+Finally, the citadel at Rhodes fell to the army of Suleiman the Magnificent in 1522, and the other islands were overrun within the year.
 The few remaining Knights fled to Malta.

 Ottoman rule

 Thus began a period of several hundred years in the Ottoman Empire.
 The Dodecanese formed a separate province within the Eyalet of the Archipelago.
 The population was allowed to retain a number of privileges provided it submitted to Ottoman rule.
 By Suleiman's edict, they paid a special tax in return for a special autonomous status that prohibited Ottoman generals from interfering in their civil affairs or mistreating the population.
 These guarantees, combined with a strategic location at the crossroads of Mediterranean shipping, allowed the islands to prosper.
-The overwhelmingly Greek population (only Rhodes and Kos had Turkish communities) leaned heavily towards Greece following its declaration of independence in 1822, and many of the islanders joined the Greek War of Independence, with the result that the northern portion of the Dodecanese (including Samos) became briefly the Greek provinces of the Eastern Sporades and Southern Sporades.
+The overwhelmingly Greek population (only Rhodes and Kos had Turkish communities) leaned heavily toward Greece following its declaration of independence in 1822, and many of the islanders joined the Greek War of Independence, with the result that the northern portion of the Dodecanese (including Samos) became briefly the Greek provinces of the Eastern Sporades and Southern Sporades.
 Kasos in particular played a prominent role due to its skilled mariners, until its destruction by the Egyptians in 1824.
 Most of the islands were slated to become part of the new Greek state in the London Protocol of 1828, but when Greek independence was recognized in the London Protocol of 1830, the islands were left outside the new Kingdom of Greece.
-Indeed, the 19th century turned out to be one of the islands' most prosperous, and a number of mansions date from this era.
+The 19th century turned out to be one of the islands' most prosperous, and a number of mansions date from this era.

 Turks of the Dodecanese

-There is a Turkish Muslim minority living in Rhodes and Kos.
+A Turkish Muslim minority lives in Rhodes and Kos.
 Sources have variously estimated the Turkish population of Kos and Rhodes to be 5,000, 6,000, or 7,000.